Prashanth372/Thales-infinite-Challenge/README.md

 `-` kubectl apply -f php-deployment.yml

-`-` Once this is created next step is to create HPA (horizontal pod autoscaler).
+`-` Once this is created next step is to create HPA (Horizontal Pod Autoscaler).

 `-` In order to verify the load, verify if the metric server is available or not .